Detection and characterization of targets in complex media using fingerprint matrices

 where $c_0$ is the assumed speed-of-sound.
-The angular pitch and range as well as the number of illuminations are reported for each experiment in Tab.~\ref{ProbeInfo}. {\textbf{Focused beamforming of the reflection matrix.}}
+The angular pitch and range as well as the number of illuminations are reported for each experiment in \short{Extended Data Tab.~\ref{ProbeInfo}}. {\textbf{Focused beamforming of the reflection matrix.}}

 To form an image from the measured reflection matrix, a beamforming procedure has to be applied in emission and reception in order to generate a synthetic focusing on each focal point.
 In the time domain, a delay-and-sum beamforming process can be performed by applying appropriate time delays to the recorded signals~\cite{Bureau2023}.
-In the frequency domain, matrix products can be applied to project $\mathbf{R}$ in the focused basis.
+In the frequency domain, matrix products can be applied to project $\mathbf{R}$ in the focused basis~\cite{Lambert2020a}.
 The projection of the $\mathbf{R}-$matrix in the focused basis can be performed at each depth $z$ by means of the following matrix product:

 where $\mathbf{P}_{\boldsymbol{\theta} \bm{\rho}}(z,f)=\left [P\left(\boldsymbol{\theta},\bm{\rho},z,f \right) \right]$ and $\mathbf{G}_{\mathbf{u} \bm{\rho}}(z,f)=\left [ G \left(\mathbf{u},\bm{\rho},z,f \right) \right ]$ are the free space propagation matrices from the focused basis ($\bm{\rho}$) at depth $z$ to the plane wave ($\bm{\theta}$) and transducer ($\mathbf{u}$) bases, respectively.
 Assuming an homogeneous speed of sound $c_0$, the coefficients of $\mathbf{P}_{\boldsymbol{\theta}\bm{\rho}}$ are expressed as follows